 While you can't do much about the weather, here are six fundamental things you can take care of before you head out.
 It's about survival and making sure that you get home for tea, and that both you and your bike live to ride another day.

 Here’s a weather forecast: it’ll be cold and wet during the winter months.
 No, it’s not the most inviting time to be out on your bike, but with a bit of forethought and planning, you might even enjoy it…

 Making sure your bike is ready for winter conditions is as critical to your health as it is to the health of your bike.
 Dark mornings and evenings, inclement weather, wet, icy or gritty road surfaces — all of these hazards are easily addressed by checking:

 - Have you got lights?
 Even in daytime, fog can make you invisible without them.
-Check out our buyer's guide to bike lights if you're not sure what you're looking for.
+Check out our guide to the best bike lights if you're not sure what you're looking for

-Look after yourself too, as training can reduce the body’s immune system, making you more susceptible to colds and bugs.
-Give yourself a ﬁghting chance by eating plenty of anti-oxidant and vitamin-rich fruit and veg.
+Look after yourself too, training can reduce the body’s immune system making you more susceptible to colds and bugs.
+Give yourself a ﬁghting chance by eating plenty of antioxidant and vitamin-rich fruits and veg (here's how those can help your training).
 If you’re not sure you’re getting enough, take a multivitamin and mineral.
-See our article on how to beat the bugs for what to stock up on at the shops for a health-boosting diet, and we've also got the lowdown on the top 10 cycling superfoods.

 2. Don’t just pile on miles

-Try to work in four-week blocks, increasing your volume by no more than 10% each week for three weeks, and then take a recovery week where you back off by 25-50%.
+Try to work in four-week blocks, increasing your volume by no more than 10 percent each week for three weeks, and then take a recovery week where you back off by 25-50 percent.
 It’s during the recovery period that your body will adapt to the training and you’ll become ﬁtter.